Mel Lopez Boulevard

 Mel Lopez Boulevard, formerly known as President Ferdinand E. Marcos Highway or simply as Marcos Road, is a 6.2 km, six-to-ten-lane divided highway in northern Manila, Philippines, connecting Bonifacio Drive in Port Area and Intramuros in the south with Radial Road 10 (R-10) in Navotas in the north.
 The highway is the main component of the R-10 network, which runs north of the Pasig River until Anda Circle, and is an extension of Bonifacio Drive, running north–south through the Manila North Port area serving the coastal districts of Tondo and Port Area, as well as San Nicolas and Intramuros.
 It is also a component of the Pan-Philippine Highway's (Asian Highway 26) auxiliary route through western Metro Manila and of National Route 120 (N120).

+The boulevard is named after former Manila Mayor Mel Lopez, who hailed from Tondo, one of the city's districts that it traverses.